jamsbury/My-Portfolio/README.md

  * EWU Visual Communication Design website mockup
  * J's Bespoke Dashboard

- Thanks for taking a look,, if you happen to find any typos or mistakes please email me so I can fix them.
+ Thanks for taking a look, if you happen to find any typos or mistakes please email me so I can fix them.